MansMeg/BSDA/grading/assignment6_grading.md

 - Plot included, but the results do not look correct (0.5p)
 - Plot included, and the results look roughly correct

+## Linear model: drowning data with Stan

+### Q8 - 1p

+Is the source code included?

+- No
+- Yes

+### Q9 - 1p

+Is the full resulting modiﬁed Stan model code presented in the report?

+- No
+- Yes

+### Q10 - 1p

+Fix #1: Is there a ﬁx for ... ?

+- It has not been discussed that ...
+- It has been discussed that ..., but there is no ﬁx presented for it or the ﬁx is clearly wrong
+- There is a ﬁx presented for ..., that clearly solves the problem

+### Q11 - 1p

+Fix #2: Is there a ﬁx for ...?

+- It has not been discussed that ...
+- It has been discussed that ..., but there is no ﬁx presented for it or the ﬁx is clearly wrong
+- There is a ﬁx presented for ... that clearly solves the problem

+### Q12 - 1p

+Fix #3: Is there a ﬁx for ...?

+- It has not been discussed, that ...
+- It has been discussed that ..., but there is no ﬁx presented for it or the ﬁx is clearly wrong (0.5p)
+- There is a ﬁx presented for ... that clearly solves the problem

+### Q13 - 1p

+Is there a suitable numerical value of approximately ... presented for $\sigma_{\beta}$ (or ... for $\sigma_{\beta}^2$)?

+- No
+- Yes

+### Q14 - 1p

+Does the report discuss and correctly present how the desired prior can be implemented in the model code?

+- No
+- Yes

+### Q15 - 1p

+Does the report discuss and also correctly present a prior for the intercept?

+- No
+- Yes